eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

     renderer: openSpacesRenderer
   });
 ```
-In this step, we created a reference to the polygon layer (parks and open spaces) and created a renderer for the same.

-**Step 2.11 Add the following single line of code immediately after the 2 lines of code (lines 132-133, more or less) shown below.**
+**Step 2.11 In this step, we add the polygon layer (parks and open spaces) to the map.
+Add the following single line of code immediately after the 2 lines of code (lines 132-133, more or less) shown below.**

 ```javascript
 map.add(openspaces,0);